 Supporting the creative arts and preserving cultural heritage are causes intrinsic to the Swarovski business.
 The Swarovski Foundation continues this legacy by promoting scholarship and excellence in the creative arts.
-As part of this commitment, the Foundation has funded the preservation of significant cultural sites, including the Foundation first project San Giorgio Restoration and the Venice Biennale 2014, showcased excellent design through commissioning unique public works of art and by supporting premier design, arts and cultural institutions including graduate-level scholarships in architecture, jewelry and fashion design.
+As part of this commitment, the Foundation funds the preservation of significant cultural sites, such as the statue of San Giorgio on the San Giorgio Maggiore Basilica in Venice; supports arts programs including the Venice Biennale, which showcases excellence in design through commissioning unique public works of art; and supports design education, including graduate-level scholarships in architecture, jewelry and fashion design.

 PALAIS DE TOKYO

 Palais de Tokyo is a museum dedicated to modern and contemporary art in Paris.
 The Swarovski Foundation's partnership with the museum provides two artists annually with the opportunity to reimagine a space within one of the world’s most important art destinations.